FORTH-ICS-INSPIRE/artemis/README.md

 ```
 sudo usermod -aG docker $USER
 ```

-NOTE: THE FOLLOWING INSTRUCTIONS ARE DEPRECATED: TO BE REPLACED WITH DOCKER-COMPOSE COMMANDS

 If you do not have access to the inspiregroup/artemis-tool image you can build your own by running: